marknic/RaspberryPiraeus/src/1-node-prep/ReadMe.md

 > When I created my first RPi with the steps above, I used a smaller SD card than I was going to use on the real system.
 I did this because Win32DiskImager will create an img file using the full size of the SD card - even all the empty space.
 With a smaller card, the img file is smaller and it takes less time to copy img files to SD cards.
 This will make it easier/quicker to recover from a mistake especially if (when) I mess things up across the whole cluster and have to restart all machines.
 > I've looked into shrinking the image file but wow, what a pile of steps that requires.

+## 2. Network Setup
-## 2. Set up static IP addresses for each of the RPi's that will be part of the cluster
+1. Set up static IP addresses for each of the RPi's that will be part of the cluster
     * This will make management and configuration MUCH easier
     * It's pretty much required for the cluster to work
     * One suggestion is to purchase a "travel router".
 This type of router makes it easy to set up static IP addresses that don't need to be within your home/work IP space.
 This also makes the cluster portable.
-For example, my home wifi uses "10.0.*.*" for its IP space.
-The travel router uses "192.168.8.*".
+For example, my home wifi uses "10.0.\*.\*" for its IP space.
+My travel router uses "192.168.8.\*".
 Setting the router up in "repeater mode" lets you use a single IP address on your home/work network and your travel router gives your cluster 200+ spaces.
+    * As an example ONLY: this is the travel router I purchased: https://www.amazon.com/gp/product/B07GBXMBQF/ref=ppx_yo_dt_b_asin_title_o09_s02?ie=UTF8&psc=1.
+I am not making any claims as to its abilities and I'm not recommending anything.
+It just happens to be the one I bought.
+There are others that will be suitable as well.
+    * Each router will have its own method for setting static IP addresses so I will leave that part out.

 ## 3. Set up the "update hosts" script